genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

 </figure>

 The files will be uploaded (upload time will depend on the size of the files).
-Your files will be displayed in the Data tab under "Attached Files."
+Your files will be displayed in the Data tab under **Attached Files**.

 Once the files are selected, the upload will begin and the files will be attached.
 Available data will be displayed in the Data tab by type: Experimental (e.g., bulk transcriptomics) and Attached files